Yoast/wordpress-seo/readme.txt

 Other:
 * Changes the timing on which the capability filter is run to better time when notifications should be initialized.
 * Adds X-Redirect-By header to all redirects, making the origin of redirects much easier to debug.

-= 7.6.1 =
-Release Date: June 7th, 2018

-Bugfixes:
-* Fixes a bug where a JavaScript error was thrown on the post-edit page when certain plugins are active.
-* Fixes a bug where stylesheet definitions would impact form fields of metaboxes on the post-edit pages.
-The definitions have been contained in a Yoast-selector.

-= 7.6.0 =
-Release Date: June 5th, 2018

-Enhancements:
-* Adds Flesch Reading Ease for Russian.
-* Adds Catalan transition words.
-* Adds a tab to the Help Center on posts, pages, terms and custom post types which explains which template variables can be used in the Snippet Preview.

-Bugfixes:
-* Fixes a bug where sequences of symbols which do not contain a single letter or digit were considered as valid keywords.
-* Fixes a bug where Flesch Reading Ease translation strings were not fully translated.
-* Fixes a bug where numbers-only keywords caused the analysis to fail.
-* Fixes a bug where the active keyword in the state wasn't updated whenever changes were made in the keyword field.
-* Fixes a bug where replacevars based on custom fields would throw an error due to a missing ID.

-Other:
-* Changes the maximum meta description length from 320 to 156 characters.
-* Fixes typo in $field_defs parameter description for wpseo_metabox_entries filter.
-* Restores the warning for using unsupported replacement variables on the search appearance settings page.

 = Earlier versions =